 Associate TD – successfully completed TDs’ Training course and been signed off by TD's they shadowed.
 May officiate at one or more competitions AS LONG AS they are shadowed by a Qualified TD.

-Qualified TD – successfully completed all requirements for Probationary & Associate TD's and has subsequently been signed off by a SENIOR TD.
+Qualified TD – successfully completed all requirements for Probationary & Associate TD's and has subsequently been signed off.
 May officiate at all competitions, including qualifiers, except for National or Regional Championships.

 In order to maintain their level of qualification, each TREC GB TD must attend a Refresher course at least every 3 years.

 To find a list of current TD's to officiate at your event please go to the members area.